GrosSacASac/emitter/Readme.md

 ## filterEventStream

 Makes it convenient to filter an event stream.
-The new event stream is emitted on the same emitter and can be filtered again.
+The new event stream is emitted on the same emitter as regular events.

-An example use case: An Emitter emits 'Earthquake'.
-But you are only really interested in big ones.
+An example use case: An Emitter emits 'Earthquake' for the scientific community.
+But the general public is interested in big ones only.

 ```
+import Emitter from "event-e3";
+import {filterEventStream} from "event-e3/source/filterEventStream.js";
 const earthQuakeEmitter = Emitter({});

 const isBigEarthQuake = earthQuake => earthQuake.richterScale > 6;
 filterEventStream(earthQuakeEmitter, 'Earthquake', 'BigEarthQuake', isBigEarthQuake);

+// the original event is still emitted
+earthQuakeEmitter.on('Earthquake', scientificCommunity.study);

+// 'BigEarthQuake' happens sometimes
+earthQuakeEmitter.on('BigEarthQuake', newsAggregator.publishNews);
+earthQuakeEmitter.on('BigEarthQuake', humanHelpWithoutBorders.organize);
 ```

 ## Tests